Bias Correction with Jackknife, Bootstrap, and Taylor Series: Introduction

 In other words, the jackknife does not change the bias order at all.
 There exist other estimators that achieve a smaller order of bias.
 Indeed, the estimators~\cite{Valiant--Valiant2011power, Valiant--Valiant2013estimating,Wu--Yang2014minimax, Jiao--Venkat--Han--Weissman2015minimax} that achieve the optimal minimax sample complexity for Shannon entropy estimation used best approximation polynomials to reduce the bias of of each symbol from $\frac{1}{n}$ to $\frac{1}{n\ln n}$.

 In this paper, we connect the jackknife and bootstrap to the theory of approximation, and provide a systematic treatment of the problem of correcting the bias for $f(\hat{p}_n)$ as an estimator of $f(p)$ for $f\in C[0,1]$ and $n\cdot \hat{p}_n \sim \mathsf{B}(n,p)$.
 Compared with existing literature, we choose to simplify the statistical model to the extreme, but consider arbitrary functions $f$.
 We believe it is an angle worth investigating due to the following reasons.
 First of all, it directly leads to analysis of the bias correction properties of jackknife and bootstrap for important statistical questions such as the Shannon entropy estimation, which existing theory proves insufficient of handling.
 Second, even in this simplest statistical model the analysis of jackknife and bootstrap is far non-trivial, and there still exist abundant open problems as we discuss in this paper.
 One message we would like to convey in this work is that the analysis of jackknife and bootstrap in simple statistical models but general functions could lead to interesting and deep mathematical phenomena that remain fertile ground for research.
-Moreover, we emphasize that the insights obtained through analyzing the binomial model could generalize to other statistical models. \footnote{We mention that most of the results in this paper could be generalized to the case of natural exponential family of quadratic variance functions~\cite{morris1982natural, morris1983natural}, which comprises of six families: Gaussian, Poisson, binomial, negative binomial, gamma, and generalized hyperbolic secant.
-Coincidentally, these distribution families were also identified as special in approximation theory literature, where they were named operators of the exponential-type~\cite{may1976saturation,ismail1978family}. }
+We mention that most of the results in this paper could be generalized to the case of natural exponential family of quadratic variance functions~\cite{morris1982natural, morris1983natural}, which comprises of six families: Gaussian, Poisson, binomial, negative binomial, gamma, and generalized hyperbolic secant.
+Coincidentally, these distribution families were also identified as special in approximation theory literature, where they were named operators of the exponential-type~\cite{may1976saturation,ismail1978family}.

 We introduce some notations below.
 The $r$-th symmetric difference of a function $f: [0,1] \mapsto \mathbb{R}$ is given by

 where $\Delta^r_h f(x) = 0$ if $x + rh/2$ or $x-rh/2$ is not in $[0,1]$.
 We introduce the $r$-th Ditzian--Totik modulus of smoothness of a function $f :[0,1] \mapsto \mathbb{R}$ as